Texas Biomet M2A Magnum Hip Implant Lawyer

-Were you injured by the Biomet M2A Magnum hip implant?
-Although manufacturers claim these devices are safe and long-lasting, several recent studies have linked metal-on-metal hip replacements to higher risks of device failure, corrosion, tissue damage, pseudotumor growth, and toxic metal poisoning (metallosis).
-If you suffered a severe side effect of the Biomet M2A Magnum hip replacement, you may wish to file a Biomet hip implant lawsuit.
+Manufacturers claim metal-on-metalhip implants are safe and long-lasting, but several recent studies have linked them to higher risks of device failure, corrosion, tissue damage, pseudotumor growth, and toxic metal poisoning (metallosis).

 December 5, 2012 – A South Carolina man has filed a lawsuit alleging that the Biomet M2A Magnum hip implant is defective.
 Click here to read more.